-Nearly 14 million have cut the cord in the U.S. since 2010, choosing the frugal freedom of streaming over traditional TV services.
-With over-the-top services like Netflix, Hulu and DIRECTV STREAM, streamers can watch their favorite shows, movies, original series and more at their convenience.
+Less than half of U.S. households still subscribe to a cable plan, reports techdirt.com.
+Millions have cut the cord in the U.S. since 2010, choosing the frugal freedom of streaming over traditional TV services.
+With over-the-top services like Netflix, Hulu and DIRECTV, streamers can conveniently watch their favorite shows, movies, original series and more.
 One thing many streamers likely didn’t plan on watching, though, was their data usage.

-There are a few ways, however, to make sure data caps aren’t an issue after cutting the cord.
+However, there are a few ways to ensure data caps aren’t an issue after cutting the cord.
 The key is to know how much data you’re using and how to cut back if you’re using too much.

 Streaming is technically a form of downloading, even though you aren’t saving a file to your hard drive.
-Just like when you download a song, streaming a song uses data, and the amount of data used to download vs. stream is about the same.
-So when you stream a large file, like a 30 minute TV show in HD, you could be using a sizeable chunk of data.
-Estimated data use for 1 hour of streaming:
+Like when you download a song, streaming a song uses data, and the amount of data used to download vs. stream is about the same.
+So you could use a sizeable chunk of data when you stream a large file, like a 30-minute TV show in HD.
+Estimated data use for one hour of streaming:

 At first, 1 GB here and there might not seem like much, but when you consider how much you stream, plus all the other things you use the internet for — social media, homework, gaming, Wi-Fi cameras, etc. — data usage can add up quick.